colorizenl/gradle-application-plugin/readme.md

             configurations.runtimeClasspath.collect { it.isDirectory() ? it : zipTree(it) }
         }
      }

+This might require you to add `jar.duplicatesStrategy = DuplicatesStrategy.INCLUDE` if your project includes multiple files with identical paths.

 The plugin adds a number of tasks to the project that use this configuration: